1zb/VecSetX/README.md

 ````
 I will release a full inference script.

-## Other minor adjustments
+## :bookmark_tabs: Other minor adjustments
 - Removed layernorm on KV suggested by Youkang Kong
 - Added layernorm before final output layer.
 - Added zero initialization on the final output layer.
 - Added random rotations as the data augmentations as in [LaGeM](https://arxiv.org/abs/2410.01295).
 - Adjusted code for latest version of PyTorch.

-## If you are using this repository in your projects, consider citing the related papers.
+## :blue_book: If you are using this repository in your projects, consider citing the related papers.